robotframework/PythonRemoteServer/README.rst

 .. sourcecode:: python

     from robotremoteserver import RobotRemoteServer
-    from mylibrary import MyLibrary
+    from my library import MyLibrary

     RobotRemoteServer(MyLibrary())

-By default the server listens to address 127.0.0.1 and port 8270.
+By default, the server listens to address 127.0.0.1 and port 8270.
 As `discussed above`__, the remote server accepts various configuration parameters.
 Some of them are used by this example: